icopy-site/awesome-cn/docs/awesome/awesome-python.md

 - Pre-trained Models and Inference
   - [diffusers](https://github.com/huggingface/diffusers) - A library that provides pre-trained diffusion models for generating and editing images, audio, and video.
   - [transformers](https://github.com/huggingface/transformers) - A framework that lets you easily use pre-trained transformer models for NLP, vision, and audio tasks.
+  - [unsloth](https://github.com/unslothai/unsloth) - A library for faster LLM fine-tuning and training with reduced memory usage.
   - [vllm](https://github.com/vllm-project/vllm) - A high-throughput and memory-efficient inference and serving engine for LLMs.

 ## Deep Learning